-1. Ranunculus are suitable for both the ground or pots, just make sure or choose a full sun position and plant about 15cm apart, 3cm underneath the soil.
+Ranunculus are suitable for both the ground or pots, just make sure or choose a full sun position and plant about 15cm apart, 3cm underneath the soil.
 The ranunculus corms should be planted with their legs pointing downwards.
 You can pre-soak the bulks for 3-4 hours in room temperature water before planting, but be careful not to oversoak the bulbs.

-2. Bulbs are planted in Autumn however if you live in a warmer climate wait until later in the season to start planting.
+Bulbs are planted in Autumn, however if you live in a warmer climate wait until later in the season to start planting.
 Flowers will begin to appear from late winter through spring.
-Staggering planting is a great idea too so you can enjoy flowers over a longer period.
+Staggering planting is a great idea so you can enjoy flowers over a longer period.

-3. At the end of the flowering season once the plants have died off, pull bulbs up and store away in a cool, dark spot until the following season, after a 2-3 years you may find that you need to replace some bulbs if they have stopped producing flowers.
+At the end of the flowering season once the plants have died off, pull bulbs up and store away in a cool, dark spot until the following season.
+After 2 to 3 years you may find that you need to replace some bulbs if they have stopped producing flowers.